 These resource materials can also assist practitioners in identifying their target audience for prevention programs, by determining whether interventions are universal, selected, or indicated.
 As summarized by Lee, Guy, Perry, Sniffen, and Mixson (2007):

-""universal strategy is one that targets an entire population without regard to their exposure to sexual violence, a selective strategy targets those who have a heightened risk of becoming a victim or perpetrator of sexual violence, and an indicated strategy targets those who are victims or perpetrators"" (p.
+""A universal strategy is one that targets an entire population without regard to their exposure to sexual violence, a selective strategy targets those who have a heightened risk of becoming a victim or perpetrator of sexual violence, and an indicated strategy targets those who are victims or perpetrators"" (p.
 15-16, also citing CDC, 2004).

 We will use these concepts later in this article as we provide an overview of existing programs, summarize what we know about their effectiveness, survey promising practices, and offer recommendations for improving their content and evaluation.